 We are located in Middle Tennessee.
 Drive an hour south of Nashville, Tennessee or an hour north of Huntsville, Alabama and you'll find us in the land of milk and honey.
-We are stewards of nearly sixty acres of Mother Earth and its inhabitants which is mostly wooded with walking trails, a few acres of pasture, a dilapidated barn of chestnut and poplar that we plan to reclaim, an established wild bird feeding station, and a house down a half mile private drive.
+We are stewards of nearly sixty acres of Mother Earth and its inhabitants which is mostly wooded with walking trails, a few acres of pasture, a dilapidated barn of chestnut and poplar that we plan to reclaim, an established wild bird feeding station, and a house down a long private drive.
 Mother Weather shares nearly 50 inches of rain with us every year along with a solid dose of humidity.
 While summer temperatures can hover in the mid-90s, we enjoy the trees cooling us by about 10 degrees.
 We enjoy "five little winters" when heat and a nice warm coat will be appreciated but in between these "winters" is weather can fool us into starting our gardens too early.

 Climate Type: Humid, sub-tropical